ykhemani/vgc/README.md

 # Vault client written in golang - WIP

-This application connects to a [HashiCorp](https://hashicorp.com) [Vault](https://vaultproject.io) cluster using the [github/hashicorp/vault/api](https://godoc.org/github.com/hashicorp/vault/api) package and retrieves a kv v2 secret.
+This little app was written to become more familiar with [go](https://golang.org/) as well as with the [github/hashicorp/vault/api](https://godoc.org/github.com/hashicorp/vault/api) package.
+It uses this package to connect to a [HashiCorp](https://hashicorp.com) [Vault](https://vaultproject.io) cluster.
+It is not meant to be a reference app.

 ## Usage